 Net realized and unrealized gains or losses on sales of securities are based on specific identification of investments.
 Realized and unrealized gains and losses are presented separately in the statement of activities.
-Investments are composed of mutual funds, exchange-traded funds, and farmland held for investment.
+Investments are composed of certificates of deposit, mutual funds, fixed income funds, exchange-traded funds, and farmland held for investment.

 The Organization invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market, and credit risks.
-Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that, such changes, could materially affect the amounts reported in the statements of financial position.
+Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that, such changes, could materially affect the amounts reported in the statement of financial position.